tekr-io/lukaz-reference/source/includes/main.md

 `POST https://luk.az/getTranscript/<WORKSPACE_ID>`

-This endpoint transcripts the text from an audio file.
+This endpoint asks a question to a specific workspace.

 ### URL Parameters